jasonballejo/phase-1-project/README.md

-This datbase provides you information like the pokemon's height, weight, ablilites and much more.

 # PokeDatabase

 PokeDatabase is a library of specific Pokemon attributes for battling in the wild or in tournaments.
 This database is to help improve and become victories.